edylle/ifood-backend-advanced-test/README.md

     "code": 200,
     "messages": [
-        "MAKING NEW REQUEST FOR THE LATITUDE 43.7 AND LONGITUDE -79.42", "CALLS IN THE LAST MINUTE: 2",
+        "MAKING NEW REQUEST FOR THE LATITUDE 43.7 AND LONGITUDE -79.42", "EXTERNAL API REQUESTS IN THE LAST MINUTE: 2", "TEMPERATURE: -2.25"
-        "TEMPERATURE: -2.25"
     ],
     "result": [